jasy125/puppetie/README.md

 #### Optional

-pemaster : The Pe Master is optional if the System going to be running the command has the server value set in the puppet.conf as this pulls this value using - puppet config print server
+pemaster : The Pe Master is optional if the System going to be running the command on a server which has a puppet.conf with the server value set as this pulls the value using - puppet config print server

-adhost : Will be used in a later revision.
+adhost : Will be used in a later revision possibly.

 dc : Domain Name such as puppet.local, this should be written as puppet,local.
 This should be used with an OU